FrankZhaoYX/imdb_analytic/README.md

 Silver data set total __487__

-# Step 4: Extract more silver table for future analytic:
+# Step 4: Using Tableau to analyze the project
-Silver table: Best_movie_each_year, distribute_by_genres
+Using Tableau to analytze the dataset and generate a simple dashboard.